chromium-for-lambda/chromium-binaries/README.md

 #### Layer usage with Playwright

+Make sure the `PLAYWRIGHT_CHROMIUM_USE_HEADLESS_NEW` environment variable is not set as the new headless mode is not supported via a layer.

 ```javascript
 // Make sure that:
 // - You're using a supported Playwright version (see https://github.com/chromium-for-lambda/binaries?tab=readme-ov-file#versions).